Do you remember when your child first started coloring?

 So what crayons should kids use?

-Good old regular crayons are fine.
-BUT – if you see that your child is using too many fingers, you may want to go with broken crayons.
+Which ones are the best crayons for kids?
+I recommend two Magical Crayons that will change your child’s grasp, but good old regular crayons are fine too.
+If you see that your child is using too many fingers, you may want to go with broken crayons.
 Broken crayons should be an inch or smaller.
 Many moms cringe at this (teachers too) because we remember the awesome feeling of getting a brand new pack of crayons.
 There was nothing better than that!
 If the broken crayon thing bothers you, there are a lot of cute new crayons that are good for encouraging a proper grip.